GRAPHIC-Take Five: Almost half-time

 3/A CRUDE INVITATION

-The Organization of the Petroleum Exporting Countries and partners meet on Sunday to discuss oil production.
+The Organization of the Petroleum Exporting Countries and partners agreed on Sunday to extend a set of production cuts into 2024.
 The event draws in throngs of reporters from all around the world, who jostle for position at the bottom of several flights of stairs at the OPEC secretariat that they race up to get into the pre-meeting press scrum.

-Reading the runes is trickier than usual.
-Not only is OPEC+ giving mixed signals as to what to expect in terms of output, but the group has also banned several major news organisations from attending the press conference, including Reuters and Bloomberg.
+Reading the runes was already tricky and Saudi Arabia, the group's biggest exporter, unexpectedly delivered a deep cut to its own output.
+Saudi Energy Minister Prince Abdulaziz told a news conference the reduction was "a Saudi lollipop".
+"We wanted to ice the cake.
+We always want to add suspense," he said.

-No-invitation journalists can still quiz oil ministers as they pass through the lobbies of Vienna's glitzy hotels, but will not be admitted to the formal press conference.
+Adding to the suspense in the run-up to the weekend, the group banned several major news organisations from attending the press conference, including Reuters and Bloomberg.

-The price of oil, meanwhile, is now roughly half what it was in March 2022, after Russia invaded Ukraine, around $72 a barrel.
+The price of oil rose as much as 3.4% overnight to a high of $78.73 a barrel.
+But despite OPEC+'s best efforts, it's still worth roughly half what it was in March 2022, after Russia invaded Ukraine.

 4/INTERVENTION WATCH